 The Philips Hue Bridge 2.0 is the heart and soul of your smart home lighting.
 Without it you may as well just install normal incandescent lighting.
 In the past, the only way to get your hands on the new hue bridge 2.0 was to purchase one of the 3rd gen Hue starter kits.

 These starter kits are often very good value, you can purchase these kits, keep the globes and on-sell the hub.
-Problem was people often sold these bridges at a huge markup, and often with no warranty due to them being privately sold.
+The problem was people often sold these bridges at a huge markup, and often with no warranty due to them being privately sold.

 Difference between Hue Bridge version 1 vs 2.0